ralarcon/iothub-bc-dr/README.md

 ## TESTS
 1. Fail Over with only one PE attached to WE region
+    a) Fail over the IoT Hub and Check that the clients can continue sending data after a period of transient failure
-2. Fail Over with with a WE Network failure
+3. Fail Over with with a WE Network failure
      - This requires to set the Private DNS records of NE attached to the VNET of the VM.

 ## Disaster Recovery Notes